These flyer examples for business can help you get on the right track to advertising within your community.

 - When shipping your products

 Put your paper to work for some extra ROI by including a way to capture contacts.
-Since you probably won’t get the flyer back to collect your customer’s contact information, it’s always an excellent idea to include a QR code in your design.
-Prompt the recipient to send a text to join your mailing list to receive exclusive content, offers, or event updates.
+Since you probably won’t get the flyer back to collect your customer’s contact information, it’s always an excellent idea to include a scan-to-join QR code in your design.

 Platforms like Facebook and Instagram have an incredible reach.
 Use these tools in your favor by posting your flyers on your business page.
 Doing this can also help you reach a wider audience via shares and the “recommended for you” feature.